Look at the following examples:

 The head-initialized antecedent (italicized) has a complementizer (bolded) that is the syntactic head of a full clause, the embedded clause (coloured amber).

-The complementizer together with the embedded clause (coloured amber) can perform the role a complement, a subordinate clause that functions as the subject or the object of particular verbs.
-There can also be a relationship, called a filler-gap dependency, between a wh- complementizer and a gap:
+The complementizer together with the embedded clause (coloured amber) performs the role of a complement, a subordinate clause that functions as the subject or the object of particular verbs.
+There can be a relationship, called a filler-gap dependency, between a wh- complementizer and a gap:

 SUMMARY/OBSERVATIONS: The first two sentences have a that-clause that functions as an appositive or what is known as an expletive because the that-clause does not serve a grammatical function.
 In the third sentence, there is a filler-gap dependency, wherein the wh- interrogative, or complementizer, introduces an embedded clause.
 The word what fills a gap created by the verb, i.e., to be what.
 And in the last sentence, the entire clause functions as a subject, i.e., She sipped what looked like orange juice.